merijnv/merijnv.github.io/index.md

        5.635150000 seconds sys
  ```

-This run is obtained by executing all programs that start with a 0 in the first
+This run was obtained by simulating all programs that start with a 0 in the first
 memory position and then simulating all 2^24 (16.777.216) possible programs.

+The output was generated using the linux tool `perf`.

 ### Optimization strategy